Shamir14feb/Written-Communication/README.md

 <pre>
 <b>SELECT * FROM</b> Persons;
 </pre>
-The following SQL statement selects ALL the columns from the "Customers" table:
+The following SQL statement selects ALL the columns from the "Persons" table:
 ![Screenshot](https://github.com/Shamir14feb/Written-Communication/blob/main/Screenshot%20Insert%20Table.png?raw=true)

 3. UPDATE
-- The UPDATE statement is used to modify the existing records in a table.
+- The `UPDATE` statement is used to modify the existing records in a table.
 <pre>
 <b>UPDATE</b> table_name
 <b>SET</b> column1 = value1, column2 = value2